The Greatest Show on Earth: The Evidence for Evolution: Background

-Richard Dawkins has written a number of books about evolution, beginning with The Selfish Gene (1976) and The Extended Phenotype (1982).
-These he followed with three books that attempted to address common misunderstandings about evolution: The Blind Watchmaker (1986), River Out of Eden (1995) and Climbing Mount Improbable (1996).
+Richard Dawkins has written a number of books about evolution, starting with The Selfish Gene (1976) and The Extended Phenotype (1982).
+These he followed with three books that outlined the mechanisms of evolution: The Blind Watchmaker (1986), River Out of Eden (1995) and Climbing Mount Improbable (1996).
 The Ancestor's Tale (2004) traces human ancestry back to the dawn of life.

-However, when he looked back his work, he felt that he had never comprehensively addressed the evidence of common descent.
-Dawkins believed that opposition to evolution was as strong as ever, despite the overwhelming, and growing, body of evidence for the theory.
-He started writing The Greatest Show on Earth during his final months as Simonyi Professor for the Public Understanding of Science (Marcus du Sautoy now holds the position) and finished it in retirement.
-He thought that 2009, the bicentennial of Charles Darwin's birth and 150th anniversary of his On the Origin of Species, was the perfect time for such a work.
-Other authors had recently written similar books, such as Jerry Coyne's Why Evolution is True, which Dawkins highly recommends.
+However, looking back on his work, he felt that he had never comprehensively addressed the evidence of common descent.
+He thought that 2009, the bicentennial of Charles Darwin and sesquicentennial of his On the Origin of Species, was the perfect time for such a work.
+He started it during his final months as Simonyi Professor for the Public Understanding of Science (Marcus du Sautoy now holds the position).
+2009 saw the publication of similar books, such as Jerry Coyne's Why Evolution is True.

 The book is dedicated to Dawkins' technical assistant and web designer Josh Timonen (left).

 Dawkins's literary agent John Brockman promoted the book to publishers under the working title Only a Theory.
 However, American biologist Kenneth Miller had already used that title for his own book, Only a Theory: Evolution and the Battle for America's Soul (2008).
-He kept "Only a Theory?" as the title for the first chapter, "with a precautionary question mark to guard against creationist quote-mining".
-Dawkins got the title from a T-shirt given to him by "an anonymous well-wisher" which bears the words "Evolution: The Greatest Show on Earth; the Only Game in Town".
-He wore it occasionally when giving lectures, and realised it was ideal for a title.
-However, since his editor would not permit such a long title, they shortened it to The Greatest Show on Earth.
+He kept "Only a Theory?" as the first chapter title, "with a precautionary question mark to guard against creationist quote-mining".

+The title is from a T-shirt given to Dawkins by "an anonymous well-wisher".
+It bears the words "Evolution: The Greatest Show on Earth, the Only Game in Town".
+He wore it occasionally while lecturing, and realised it was an ideal title.
+However, his editor said it was too long so they shortened it.
 On three occasions, Dawkins wanted to include new scientific findings that emerged late in the publishing process; despite the disruption, the publisher accommodated them.

-Dawkins dedicated the book to Josh Timonen, who worked with others to build the website RichardDawkins.net.
-Dawkins writes in the preface: "Josh's creative talent runs deep, but the image of the iceberg captures neither the versatile breadth of his contributions to our joint endeavour, nor the warm good humour with which he makes them."
-Dawkins also thanks his wife Lalla's "unfailing encouragement, helpful stylistic criticisms and characteristically stylish suggestions", and his friend Charles Simonyi as he signs off after fourteen years and seven books.
+Dawkins dedicated the book to Josh Timonen, an architect of RichardDawkins.net.
+He writes: "Josh's creative talent runs deep, but the image of the iceberg captures neither the versatile breadth of his contributions to our joint endeavour, nor the warm good humour with which he makes them."
+He also thanks his wife Lalla's "unfailing encouragement, helpful stylistic criticisms and characteristically stylish suggestions", and his friend Charles Simonyi as he signs off after fourteen years and seven books.

 Synopsis

 The vestigial wings of the flightless cormorant, which it still hangs out to dry, are discussed in the book.

-The book is divided into 13 chapters.
+The book consists of 13 chapters.